 In general, Dr. Amron prefers to focus on liposuction and not combine it with other major procedures.
 If very few areas are done and the other procedure can be done under IV sedation he may agree to combine procedures.

 What happens at my consultation?

 During the consultation, Dr. Amron will thoroughly analyze your body’s fat pockets and answer any questions you have as well as what results might realistically be expected.
-Once this is done, you will meet with Cristina to go over your surgical plan, ask any remaining questions and schedule your surgery and pre-op appointment.
+Once this is done, you will meet with Christine to go over your surgical plan, ask any remaining questions and schedule your surgery and pre-op appointment.

 What happens prior to surgery?

 Once you have elected to move forward with surgery, a pre-op appointment will be scheduled anywhere from 2 weeks to 10 days prior to your surgery date.
 This appointment will include blood work, pre-op consents, pre and post op instructions, and garment measurements.
 You will also meet with Dr. Amron one more time so he can answer any remaining questions you may have.